Ladies and gentleman, boys and girls a very warm welcome on board.

 Take a look and see how many you agree with and if you have any you would like to add, then please pop them in the comments section below.

 ‘You know you’re Cabin crew when……….’

-- You constantly say please and thank you after ever sentence, with a fake smile plastered across your face.
+- You say ‘please’ and ‘thank you’ after EVERY sentence, with a fake smile plastered across your face.

-- When you eat all your meals behind a curtain, stood up or sat on top of a box in the corner of the room.
+- When you eat ALL meals at home stood up or sat on top of a box in the corner of the room or behind a curtain.

 - You can’t give directions without looking like you’re doing the safety demo.